This is why a lifeboat damaged by a seamine has washed up in Sheffield

 READ MORE: Murder suspect due in court over death of Doncaster woman

-The boat was named the City of Sheffield after people in the city paid for it and was commissioned by the Ministry of Defence to search for naval mines.
+The boat was named the City of Sheffield after people in the city paid for it.

 Matt Wakefield, chief executive of the museum, said: “The boat was made of steel which fits quite nice with it being funded by the people of Sheffield.